 For mains, your protein comes with marination options – galbi, chilli gochujang, fermented fish or salt.
 It is also served with an array of banchan and leafy greens for that ssam experience.

 One particularly memorable protein choice was the Iberico pluma ($118, 300g) with the fermented fish marinade.
-We loved the tenderness and flavours of the meat, which balanced out really well in the form of a ssam.
+We loved the tenderness and flavours of the meat, which balanced out well in the form of a ssam.

 A Korean meal is incomplete without some carbs, and the Sot Bibimbap ($32) which features cast iron pot rice and seasonal ingredients is the way to go.
 It did remind us slightly of the one NAE:UM offers in their episodic menus, and we’re not complaining.